sparvathaneni15/CAPSTONE-PROJECT/README.md

 As part of the exploratory data analysis (EDA), I will first get the IQR of all the features, so I can identify outliers.
 Then, I will create a correlation matrix to see what features are related/irrelevant to each other.
 After that, I will use data visualizations like scatter plots, line plots, and heatmaps for additional exploration.
 This will allow me to create a more focused and plausible hypothesis.
 Depending on what relations are found between features, it may become beneficial to conduct a PCA, in order to reduce the dimensionality of the dataset (many features have 60 dimensions).

+To implement and deploy this project, I will utilize AWS architecture.
+I will transfer the dataset to an S3 bucket for accessibility and also store the resulting model in a bucket as well.
+The model will be trained using Amazon's SageMaker service.
+Users will be able to access the model through an internet gateway and API Gateway.

 # Survey Existing Research
 ## Data Preparation
 [Kaggle Notebook- Min-Hsien Weng](https://www.kaggle.com/code/minhsienweng/leap-data-divided-to-small-chunks)